pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 6. DM-worker-1 verifies the DDL execution request based on the DDL lock information received at step 2; executes the DDL to downstream, and returns the results to DM-master.
 If the execution is successful, DM-worker-1 continues to replicate subsequent (from the binlog at t2) DML.
 7. DM-master receives a response from the lock owner that the DDL is successfully executed, requests all other DM-workers that wait for the DDL lock to ignore the DDL and to continue to replicate subsequent (from the binlog at t4) DML.

-As for the sharding DDL replication within one TiDB-DM, we can generalize some characteristics from the above procedures:
+As for the sharding DDL replication within one TiDB DM, we can generalize some characteristics from the above procedures:

-- Based on the information of task configuration and the TiDB-DM cluster topology configuration, we build a logical sharding group in DM-master that coordinates DDL replication.
+- Based on the information of task configuration and the TiDB DM cluster topology configuration, we build a logical sharding group in DM-master that coordinates DDL replication.
 The group members are the DM-workers of each sub-task into which the task is divided.
 - After receiving DDL from binlog event, each DM-worker sends the DDL information to DM-master.
 - DM-master creates or updates the DDL lock based on the DDL information from DM-worker and sharding group information.
 - If all members of the sharding group receive a specific DDL, this indicates that all DML of the upstream sharded tables before the DDL execution is replicated; that the DDL can be executed and subsequent DML can be replicated.